cytim/gitbook-linux-commands/README.md

 # Commands

-A collection of useful commands.
+A collection of programming standards, best practices, tricks, and useful commands.